Facilities and Resources

 Ursinus physics majors work with state of the art equipment both on campus and at national facilities.

-Located on the roof of Pfahler Hall, Marstellar Observatory houses two modern telescopes with tracking and astrophotography capabilities.
+Located on the roof of Pfahler Hall, Marsteller Observatory houses two modern telescopes with tracking and astrophotography capabilities.
 Students use these telescopes in astronomy and astrophysics courses.
 There are also observing nights open to campus.

-The department is home to a 108-core supercomputer funded by the National Science Foundation.
+The department is home to a 256-core supercomputer funded by the National Science Foundation.
 Students pursue research in atomic and nuclear physics on the machine.
 Recent work includes simulations of particle detectors and models of many atom quantum mechanical interactions.

-located at Michigan State University, which is also the site of Facility for Rare Isotope Beams (FRIB) which is currently under construction and is slated for commissioning in 2022.
+- the National Superconducting Cyclotron Laboratory (NSCL) located at Michigan State University, which is also the site of Facility for Rare Isotope Beams (FRIB) which is currently under construction and is slated for commissioning in 2022.

 - the John D. Fox Superconducting Linear Accelerator Laboratory at Florida State University.

 the ultracold atomic physics lab at Bryn Mawr College.

 Ursinus also uses National Science Foundation supercomputers for research.
 These machines are located across the country but we use them from Ursinus.
 Time on these machines is provided through grants within the XSEDE program.